PandaTechAM/be-tmp-pandatech-vertical-slices/Readme.md

-﻿# PandaWebApi - A Web API Project Using N-Tier Architecture
+﻿# PandaWebApi - A Web API Project Using All-in-one Architecture

 ## Description